 Here is a list of commonly known scams in Vietnam that every traveller should know before beginning the trip- because better safe than sorry!

 Scam Taxi Drivers and Cyclos in Vietnam

-Many tourists may not find local buses to be a convenient way of commuting due to the language barrier which is why taxis and cyclos (bicycle taxi) play a major role in getting around any city in Vietnam.
-The official taxis are – Mai Linh and Vinasun- they are green in color with the respective names written on them.
-Always take either of these taxis, the drivers know quite a bit of English if not they all carry smart phone so as to translate thereby easing the communication barrier these taxis charge by meter and you can pay them in Vietnamese dong or by your credit card.
-For airport make sure you use only Airport taxis.
+Many tourists find local buses to be a tedious commute.
+Largely due to the language barrier.
+This is why taxis and cyclos (bicycle taxi) play a major role in getting around any city in Vietnam.
+The official taxis are – Mai Linh and Vinasun- they are green in colour with their respective names written on them.
+Always take either of these taxis, some of the drivers understand English.
+If not they all carry smartphones to translate, this eases the communication barrier.
+Both these taxis charge by meter and you can pay them in Vietnamese dong or by your credit card.
+For airports make sure you use only Airport taxis.

 Reading a train ticket may not come easy in a foreign land.
-Another major problem is that the class is not specified on the ticket and you may find out a little too late that you paid for an upper class ticket but were given a lower class instead.
+Another major problem is that the class is not specified on the ticket and you may find out a little too late that you paid for an upper-class ticket but were given a lower class instead.
 Booking from a reputed place is a wise choice.

 ‘Be careful with your belongings’ you would hear your hotel staff warning you every time you step out.
-Well, believe me they know it best.
+Well, believe me, they know it best.
 Always be cautious about your money, carry them in a money pouch safely tucked inside while travelling anywhere in the world.
-Do not be oblivious about your wallet\purse since someone on a motor bike can easily snatch it, another place to be extra careful are the various markets as they can get cramped and crowded- easier for pickpockets to rob you off your belongings.
+Do not be oblivious about your wallet\purse since someone on a motorbike can easily snatch it.
+Another place to be extra careful is the various markets as they can get cramped and crowded.